marcg-75/movie-center-backend/README.md

 #Notes
 - No security implemented.
 The application is currently only intended to be hosted on a local computer.
 - Basic cover handling is implemented (urls to front- and back cover).
 Image file handling for cover is yet to be implemented.

+#TODO
+- Look at the TODO-comments in the code.
+- Implement a paged service endpoint "getPagedMovies".
+Default page size: 25.
+- Implement a "deleteAll" movie service endpoint.
+- Implement a "deleteAll" person service endpoint.
+This shall remove all personRoles and persons.
+- Move the last movies from Videoteket to DVD Profiler and export all movies again.
+- Clean up the flyway db.migration files, reset the database and re-import all movies.